arkoshealth/oauth2-server-php/README.md

    - Run `php find_cost.php`
    - Update the `COST` variable in the `.env` to match the output of the `find_cost.php` script output (default is 11)
+        - this value will need to be updated in the carepointe .ini settings file as well (they must match)

 ####OAuth Server Complete Documentation